Big-Onche/Cube-Conflict/bin_unix/readme.md

 # How to play on Linux?
-The provided binaries are compiled with GLIBC 2.27, ensuring compatibility with most distributions released after February 2018.
+The provided binaries are compatible with GLIBC 2.22 and above, ensuring compatibility with most distributions up-to-date.
-If you are on an older system, you may need to compile the binaries yourself to run the game.
+If you are on an older system, you may need to compile the binaries to run the game.

 Please run "native_client" from the root Cube Conflict dir (NOT from inside the "bin_unix" directory) to launch it, or set the CC_DATA variable at the top of the "ccunix.sh"